fh2019ustc/DocScanner/README.md

 ![image](https://user-images.githubusercontent.com/50725551/194188411-b0378999-2457-462b-97a9-fe85989ccae9.png)

+## Training
+- We train the **Document Localization Module** using the [Doc3D](https://github.com/fh2019ustc/doc3D-dataset) dataset.
+Besides, [DTD](https://www.robots.ox.ac.uk/~vgg/data/dtd/) dataset is exploited for background data enhancementation.
+- We train the **Progressive Rectification Module** using the [Doc3D](https://github.com/fh2019ustc/doc3D-dataset) dataset.
+Here we use the background-excluded document images for training.

 ## Evaluation
 - ***Important.*** In the [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html), the '64_1.png' and '64_2.png' distorted images are rotated by 180 degrees, which do not match the GT documents.
 It is ingored by most of existing works.
 Before the evaluation, please make a check.
 Note that the performances in most of existing work are computed with these two ***mistaken*** samples in [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html).
 - For reproducing the following quantitative performance on the ***corrected*** [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html), please use the geometric rectified images available from [Google Drive](https://drive.google.com/drive/folders/1QBe26xJwIl38sWqK2ZE9ke5nu0Mpr4dW?usp=sharing).
 For the ***corrected*** performance of [other methods](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification), please refer to the paper [DocScanner](https://arxiv.org/pdf/2110.14968v2.pdf).